nobody246/scql/README.md

 I'm **not** necessarily recommending anybody actually use it, it's still rough.It's simply an exercise in learning what I can do with macros.
 Keep in mind most of this has not been tested against anything aside from my memory of SQL.

 # syntax abbreviations
-select, from , join, where, having, group-by , order-by, limit, insert commands can respectively be abbreviated to sel, fr, jo, wh, ha, gr-by or-by, lim, ins
+select, from , join, where, having, group-by , order-by, limit, insert, delete commands can respectively be abbreviated to sel, fr, jo, wh, ha, gr-by or-by, lim, ins, del

 # to use